-- Background: Present the ideas and reasoning behind the proposed work. - Overarching Challenge(s): State the overarching challenge(s) that will be addressed and briefly state how the project will address the challenge in a way that can lead to or make a breakthrough and have a major impact.
+Background: The ideas and reasoning behind the proposed work.

+- Overarching Challenge(s): State the overarching challenge(s) that will be addressed and briefly state how the project will address the challenge in a way that can lead to or make a breakthrough and have a major impact.
 Simply identifying an overarching challenge is not sufficient. - Objective/Hypothesis: State the objective to be reached/hypothesis to be tested.
 Provide evidence or rationale that supports the objective/hypothesis. - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design, including appropriate controls. - Impact: Briefly describe how the proposed project will lead to a major impact for the overarching challenge(s).
-Explain how the research meets the requirement for high potential to lead to or make a breakthrough and accelerate progress toward ending breast cancer. - o Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
-The lay abstract is used by all reviewers.
+Explain how the research meets the requirement for high potential to lead to or make a breakthrough and accelerate progress toward ending breast cancer. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
+The lay abstract is used by all reviewers, and addresses issues of particular interest to the affected community.
 Abstracts of all funded research projects will be posted publicly.
-Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.
+Do not duplicate the technical abstract.